bravedave/dvc/src/dvc/views/docs/risorsa.md

 * modify the controller to supply the data, add this logic into the posthandler

+>note that there is 2 logics here, a get-by-id, and a get-matrix logic<br>
 >the data is going to be requested using ajax ...there are a number of advantages
+>
 >1.
 The Page will load faster - because it is smaller
 >2.
 When modifying data, we can update it without reloading the page - once we exceed 10-20 records this becomes significant improvement to the UI.